henrydierkes/Eagle_Rating/Documentation/Technical/frontend/NavigationPage.md

 - The Navigation Page is accessed from the Home Page when users wish to search for specific locations, sort, or apply filters.
 - Users interact with the `ResultList` and `FilterRating` components to refine their search and navigate to the detailed pages of locations.
 - Updates to the list of results are dynamically rendered based on user interactions with the sorting and filtering options.

-Ensure this documentation is kept up-to-date with any changes to the Navigation Page structure or functionality to aid in development and maintenance.